Adamgzlez/Pen-Testing-Report-Project/README.md

 ## Steps

-This is a summary report of all the findings in this pen-testing CTF.
+This is a summary report of all the findings in this Pen-Testing Project CTF.

 (SCROLL DOWN AND CLICK MORE PAGES ON THE PDF TO SEE ALL REPORT FINDINGS)